CS102B-Fall2019/hw4/question2/README.md

-## Question 2
+## Question 5

-Write a program that accepts a character using getchar and converts the character to its ascii decimal equivalent.
-Also convert this character to its octal and hexidecimal equivalent.
+(K&R Exercise 2-4) Write an alternate version of squeeze(s1, s2) that deletes each character in s1 that matches any character in the string s2.
+Also, write a main function that calls the function with 3 different examples.

 Compile Steps:

 Output: